A resource for news innovators to learn, plan & do.

 Comments: A primer

-Maintaining compelling and engaging comments on your site can deepen relationships with your most loyal and valuable readers -- but the approach you take can’t exist in isolation from the rest of your mission and strategy.
+Maintaining compelling and engaging comments on your site can deepen relationships with your most loyal and valuable readers — but the approach you take can't exist in isolation from the rest of your mission and strategy.

-Right now, most news websites place empty boxes at the bottom of every single article — too many to easily moderate — and without any direction at all.
+Right now, most news websites place empty boxes at the bottom of every single article — too many to easily moderate — without any direction at all.
 Should we be so shocked that they get filled with trash?

-But comments can’t exist in isolation from the rest of your mission and strategy.
-They need to connect to the rest of your work, including your journalistic mission.
-It’s important to remember that they aren’t binary – your options aren’t just ‘comments everywhere’ or ‘comments nowhere’ – and on-site engagement doesn’t only have to look like comments.
-There’s a whole spectrum of ways that you can engage with your readers.
-Comments are a powerful tool, with enormous potential – especially when you know how and where to use them.
+It’s important to remember that they aren’t binary – your options aren’t just “comments everywhere” or “comments nowhere.”
+And on-site engagement doesn’t exclusively look like comments; there’s a whole spectrum of ways you can engage with your readers.
+But comments are a powerful tool with enormous potential – especially when you know how and where to use them.